Proven-Paradox/shaper-system/Handbook.md

 **Advantageous Recovery** [Elementalist]
 When you strike a foe’s elemental weakness, you regain HP and MP equal to your Mind, up to a maximum equal to the HP or MP used to perform the striking Ability.
 This benefit increases as you raise your Hero Tier: the recovery increases by an amount equal to your Mind (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).

-**Big Time Blaster** [Kineticist]
-You may increase the area and range of your spells by doubling the spell’s cost.
-For single target spells, the area increases to one square.
-For area of effect spells, the spell affects twice as many squares.
-Applying this Approach counts as paying an Overload cost, even on skills that normally do not have the [Overload] tag.

 **Exploit Weakness** [Elementalist]
 When you strike a foe’s elemental weakness, any damage you deal on your turn is increased by your Mind (after applying multipliers).
 This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Mind each Hero Tier (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).